 Papertrail can invoke a Zapier action using a webhook trigger, which can then invoke any desired action in Zapier.

-Pick off a Child Key dialog:
+You’ll see the Pick off a Child Key dialog:

 Create a Google spreadsheet with column names corresponding to the fields you’re interested in.
-For this example, we’ll use log event details, and enter fields such as
+For this example, use log event details, and enter fields such as

-OK, I did this.
-Zapier begins waiting to see data come to the hook URL and in a moment you’ll see the message
+Open the saved Papertrail alert and click Send test data.
+In Zapier, click OK, I did this.
+Zapier begins waiting to see data come to the hook URL and in a moment, it displays Test successful.

 Once the test has succeeded, set up the action.
 First select the Google Sheets app, then: